The Complete Guide to Getting a Modular Home Loan in 2025

 Construction-to-Permanent: Best for most buyers.
 Pros: Single closing, flexible terms.
 Cons: Higher down payment (5–20%).
 Example: Tom used it for a $300,000 home with 10% down.

-FHA: Ideal for first-time buyers.
-Pros: 3.5% down, lenient credit.
+FHA: Ideal for many first-time buyers.
+Pros: 3.5% down, generally lenient credit.
 Cons: PMI costs.
 Example: Lisa got approved with a 620 score but paid PMI.

-VA: Perfect for veterans.
-Pros: 0% down, low rates.
+VA: Designed for eligible veterans.
+Pros: 0% down, competitive rates.
 Cons: VA eligibility required.
 Example: Mark, a veteran, saved thousands with no down payment.

-USDA: Great for rural buyers.
-Pros: 0% down, low rates.
-Cons: Income limits, rural only.
+USDA: For eligible rural buyers.
+Pros: 0% down, competitive rates.
+Cons: Income and location limits.
 Example: Sarah used land equity for a USDA loan.

 Separate Land + Construction: For complex land deals.
 Pros: Flexible financing.
 Cons: Multiple closings.
 Example: A developer used it for a multi-phase project.

 New to home buying?
-Check out our first-time buyer tips for modular homes.
+Check out our first-time modular home financing tips for modular homes.

 Question 1 of 3